kartikaykaushik14/AttackHatefulMemes/README.md

 3. To run text perturbations, run the code in the text_perturbation folder.
 4. To run text and image perturbations, run the code in the text_perturbation folder.
 5. Adversarial retraining can be done through the code in adv_retrain folder.

+To run a attack in any of the folders above, you can use the command python attack.py

+Make sure you download the perturbed images from here and put in the img_perturbation folder before running a attack.